Azure-Samples/spark-on-aks-benchmark/README.md

 - [Terraform](https://learn.hashicorp.com/terraform/getting-started/install)
 - [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/)
-## About TPC-DS Benchmark
+## TPC-DS Benchmark toolkit

-TPC-DS, a third-party committee that provides industry standard benchmark tools for measuring performance of decision support solutions.
-You can access the various tools on their [website](http://www.tpc.org/tpcds/default5.asp).
+TPC-DS is an industry-standard benchmark developed by the Transaction Processing Performance Council (TPC).
+It is used to measure the performance of decision support solutions.
+The benchmark specification and provided tools may be accessed at [www.tpc.org](www.tpc.org).

-This project implements a derivative of TPC-DS benchmark wrapped within [Databricks](https://github.com/npoggi/spark-sql-perf/tree/spark-3_update) sql perf libraries.
+This project implements a derivative of TPC-DS benchmark executed using [Databricks](https://github.com/npoggi/spark-sql-perf/tree/spark-3_update) sql perf libraries.
 In this derivative benchmark, we evaluated and measured the performance of Spark SQL on Azure Kubernetes (AKS).
 Our tests was limited to q64-v2.4, q70-v2.4, q82-v2.4 queries.
 ## Running the sample

 Follow the steps described in the [quick start guide](./docs/quick-start-guide.md) to setup and run the benchmark